 If you use the Ant build tool to compile your software, then you can add an Ant task that runs a checker.
-We assume that your Ant file already contains a compilation target that uses the javac task.
+We assume that your Ant file already contains a compilation target that uses the javac task, and that the CHECKERFRAMEWORK environment variable is set.